|

 additional Admiral logo at the base of the numbers on the reverse, and it was to

-be a further nine months before they realised and inserted them against Greece.
+be a further nine months before this was added to the shirts worn against Greece.

-Alas, there was no further requirement for this uniform to be worn after that.
+Alas, there was no further requirement for this kit to be worn after that.

-The only conclusion we can make from this sorry
+The only conclusion that we can make from this sorry

 state of affairs is that no one was responsible for ensuring that there was any

-consistency and continuity in England's uniform from one game to the next.
+consistency and continuity in England's kit from one game to the next.
 It

 would appear that there were too many variations being added haphazardly.
 To be